 The last third of the sixteenth centuries was the greatest splendour moment of Valdemorillo due to its proximity to the works of the new monastery and royal site of El Escorial.

 Felipe II (1555-1598), chose Valdemorillo as the residence of Prince Muley Sheikh Xarife exiled from Morocco during his preparation for Baptism as Don Felipe of Africa.
 In his honour the town named a street.

-Noble shield located in the courtyard of a private house in Plaza de Doña Ana de Palacio.
+Another noble shield located in the courtyard of a private house in Plaza de Doña Ana de Palacio.
 Like in the previous ones it is not known exactly its date but it’s known that has several centuries of antiquity.